ENCCS/hpda-python/content/GPU-computing.rst

 All threads execute the given kernel with each thread executing the same instructions but on different data (Single Iinstruction Multiple Data parallel programming model).
 It is therefore crucial  to know which thread operates on which array element(s).

 .. note:: All loops in which the individual iterations are independent of each other can be parallelized.

-We just mentioned a little bit of the hardware.
-To reflect this hierarchy on a software level, when CPU invokes a kernel grid, all the threads launched in the given kernel are partitioned/grouped into the so-called thread blocks, and the thread blocks of the grid are enumerated and distributed to SMs with available execution capacity.
+In order to know the thread positioning, we need some information about the hierarchy on a software level.
+When CPU invokes a kernel grid, all the threads launched in the given kernel are partitioned/grouped into the so-called thread blocks, and the thread blocks of the grid are enumerated and distributed to SMs with available execution capacity.
 Thread blocks are required to execute independently, i.e. it must be possible to execute them in any order: in parallel or in series.
-Moreover, each thread block can be scheduled on any of the available SM within a GPU, in any order, concurrently or sequentially, so that they can be executed on any number of SMs.
+In other words, each thread block can be scheduled on any of the available SM within a GPU, in any order, concurrently or sequentially, so that they can be executed on any number of SMs.
 However, a thread block can not be splitted among the SMs, but in a SM several blocks can be active at any given moment.
 As thread blocks terminate, new blocks are launched on the vacated SMs.
 Within a thread block, the threads execute concurrently on the same SM, and they can exchange data via the so called shared memory and can be explicitly synchronized.
 The blocks can not interact with other blocks.

 .. figure:: img/thread-hierarchy.png
    :align: center